PritishMishraa/react-barcode-app/README.md

   <img src="screenshot.png">

   # react-barcode-app
-  a react PWA that generates custom barcodes which can be downloaded
+  a react PWA that generates custom barcodes that can be downloaded

 </div>